zacharysyoung/go-mermaid-cli/README.md

 Log events (with the -l flag) print to standard error.

-It also has a simple watch flag that checks the input files every 250ms for a new modification times and, if newly modified, automatically re-renders:
+It also has a simple watch flag that checks the input files every 250ms for new modification times.
+If it finds a newly-modified input file it re-renders it:

 ```none
 % mermaid-cli -l -w testdata/*.mmd